College graduates and those on the verge of finishing school face a unique job market that may look nothing like the one

-Employers were already moving toward video technology for job interviews before the pandemic struck, now it’s a near guarantee that an interview you’ll have in the next few months, at least, will be via video conference.
-You must prepare for these interviews much differently than you would for a face-to-face encounter, and Career Services will help you hone your skills via a mock interview.
-Students and alumni can schedule a mock interview with a Career Advisor by emailing [email protected] You can also check out the UAGC Job Search, Networking, and Interview Preparation Resource.
-After you have a mock interview with Career Services, an advisor can help you identify your strengths and the areas in which you need to improve.
+Employers were already moving toward video technology for job interviews before the pandemic struck, now it’s a near guarantee that you’ll have at least a few video interviews in your lifetime.
+You must prepare for these interviews much differently than you would for a face-to-face encounter, and Career Services will help you hone your skills.
+You can also check out the UAGC Job Search, Networking, and Interview Preparation Resource.

 6. Employer outreach and job search assistance